SandyTzns/oc-modal-react/README.md

 Now that you have your package published, you can install it in any other project.
 To do so, you need to run the following command:

-from NPM : npm install oc-modal-react
+from NPM : npm install @sandytzns/oc-modal-react@0.1.1

 # Import your package